RhetTbull/osxphotos/README.md

 - exiftool_flags (list of str): optional list of flags to pass to exiftool when using exiftool option, e.g ["-m", "-F"]
 - exiftool: (bool, default = False): if True, will use exiftool to write metadata to export file
 - export_as_hardlink: (bool, default=False): if True, will hardlink files instead of copying them
-- export_db: (ExportDB_ABC): instance of a class that conforms to ExportDB_ABC with methods for getting/setting data related to exported files to compare update state
+- export_db: (ExportDB): instance of a class that conforms to ExportDB with methods for getting/setting data related to exported files to compare update state
 - fileutil: (FileUtilABC): class that conforms to FileUtilABC with various file utilities
 - ignore_date_modified (bool): for use with sidecar and exiftool; if True, sets EXIF:ModifyDate to EXIF:DateTimeOriginal even if date_modified is set
 - ignore_signature (bool, default=False): ignore file signature when used with update (look only at filename)